Arena-Rosnav/.github/docs/system/system-design.md

 [Task-manager]: ../images/system-design/task-manager-system-design.jpg "example image"

 # System Design
 Arena-rosnav (arena) is implemented in a modular way with each class being outsourced into a seperate repository (different from the [first version of Arena-rosnav](https://github.com/ignc-research/arena-rosnav-3d)).
-The core repo is called arena-rosnav, which will install all other necessary modules.
+The core repository is called arena-rosnav, which will install all other necessary modules.
 Figure 1 visualizes the general system design with all modules of the arena ecosystem.
 The following subsections, will provide a high-level explanation of each of those modules.
 For low-level descriptions of all functions and APIs, we refere to the [Packages]() chapter.
 For instructions on how to work with and/or extend them, the [Tutorials](../tutorials/) chapter provides more detailed explanations.